I lost my virginity** to non-consensual sex. It's taken nearly 15 years to call it rape.

 When Rape Isn't Violent It's Still Rape

-After the fact he recognised what he did was wrong, and wrote a long and detailed letter explaining that he should have listened to me, that he should have respected me, and that he should have stopped when I said stop.
+After the fact he recognised what he did was wrong.
+He wrote a long and detailed letter explaining that he should have listened to me, that he should have respected me, and that he should have stopped when I said stop.

 And he should have.